tapanalyticstoolkit/spark-tk/README.md

 ### Machine Learning
-The toolkit provides algorithms for supervised, unsupervised, and semi-supervised machine learning using both entity and graphical machine learning tools.
+The toolkit provides algorithms for supervised, unsupervised, and semi-supervised Machine Learning using both entity and graphical Machine Learning tools.
 Examples include time-series analysis, recommender systems using collaborative filtering, topic modeling using Latent Dirichlet Allocation, clustering using K-means, and classification using logistic regression.
 Available graph algorithms such as label propagation and loopy belief propagation exploit the connections in the graph structure and provide powerful new methods of labeling or classifying graph data.
 Most of the Machine Learning is exposed through the Models API.
 The Models API provides a simplified interface for data scientists to create, train, and test the performance of their models.
-The trained models can then be used for predictions, classifications and recommendations.
+The trained models can then be used for predictions, classifications, and recommendations.
 Data scientists can also persist models by using the model save and load methods.

 ### Image Processing
 Spark-tk includes support for ingesting and processing DICOM images in a distributed environment.
 DICOM is the international standard for medical images and related information (ISO 12052).
-Sparktk provides queries, filters, and analytics on collections of these images.
+Spark-tk provides queries, filters, and analytics on collections of these images.

 ### Documentation

-API Reference pages for Python and Scala are located [here](http://trustedanalytics.github.io/spark-tk/).
+API Reference pages for Python and Scala are located at: [http://tapanalyticstoolkit.github.io/spark-tk/](http://tapanalyticstoolkit.github.io/spark-tk/).

 ## Example: